-- The Stats section provides statistical information about the land, and cannot be edited in the Place Page Editor.
+- The Region Information section provides statistical information about the land, and cannot be edited in the Place Page Editor.

 Place Pages for land parcels are not visible to other Residents unless the land's Show Place in Search checkbox is checked in the About Land window.
 This box is unchecked by default.
 You may access the About Land window by visiting the parcel, then choosing World > About land from the top menu bar.

-If you wish to hide an entire region's Place Page, you may check the Block Land Show in Search checkbox in the Region tab of the Region/Estate window.
+If you wish to hide an entire region's Place Page (and Place Pages for all parcels on the region), you may check the Block Land Show in Search checkbox in the Region tab of the Region/Estate window.
 You may access the Region/Estate window by visiting the region and choosing World > Region/Estate from the top menu bar.